All Products

 cafe-ingress alb demo.domain.ingress.top alb-m551oo2zn63yov****.cn-hangzhou.alb.aliyuncs.com 80 50s

 If you set the spec.rules.host parameter to a custom domain name when you create the Ingress, you must add a CNAME record to map the domain name to the domain name of the ALB instance.
-Then, you can access the Services through the custom domain name.
+Then, you can access the Services through your custom domain name.

 1. Log on to the ACK console.